security best-practices compliance

 Define retention policies:

-• Conversation logs — 90 days default
+• Conversation logs — 90 days by default

 • Memory (vectors) — until explicitly deleted